ocoda/event-sourcing/README.md

 ```

 ### MongoDB
-Requires the MongoDB package to be installed
+Requires the MongoDB package to be installed and Mongo >=6
 ```
 npm install mongodb
 ```